dmbarbour/wikilon/docs/AwelonLang.md

         d   : S A → S
         [F] : S → S type(F)

 The type sequence `S C B A` aligns with a program structure `S[C][B][A]`.
 Effectively, `S` is the remainder of our program 'stack' when we view the program as rewriting a stack-like structure.
-In a more conventional language, this might correspond to a product type `(((S * C) * B) * A)`.
+In context of Awelon, we know that value types `C B A` must be first class functions, which potentially encode data.

-Use of annotations can augment static type analysis by providing a validation.
+Annotations can augment static type analysis by providing an assertion against which we can validate an inference.
 Structural and substructural assertions mentioned above can be validated statically.
 A remaining concern is static typing of conditional behavior.
-We can certainly represent various conditional data types:
+We can represent various conditional data types:

-        (bool)  S (S   → S') (S   → S') → S'
-        (opt)   S (S   → S') (S A → S') → S'
-        (sum)   S (S B → S') (S A → S') → S'
+        (bool)      S (S   → S') (S     → S')   → S' (opt)       S (S   → S') (S A   → S')   → S' (sum)       S (S B → S') (S A   → S')   → S' (list)      S (S   → S') (S A B → S')   → S' (cond)      S (A   → S') (B     → S')   → S'
-        ..
-        (cond)  S (A   → S') (B   → S') → S'

-We can use knowledge of conditional data to check for inconsistencies between branches.
-But inferring these types is difficult.
+Knowing these types, we can also check for consistency between conditional branches.
+Unfortunately, inferring these types is difficult.
 Annotations can provide a much needed hint.
-I imagine programmers will want annotations for many specific common conditional types - naturals, texts, binaries, lists, labels, tries, etc..
+I imagine programmers will want annotations for many common types - naturals, texts, binaries, lists, labels, records, and so on.
 Anything we accelerate or use frequently enough for a runtime to recognize.

-Sophisticated type declarations cannot effectively be provided within the Awelon code.
+Sophisticated type declarations cannot be represented effectively within the program.
 But we can support a convention of defining `foo.type` to describe the type of `foo`.
-This would provide an extra point for validation, and would potentially support expression of powerful types - dependent types, behavioral equivalencies, invariants, contracts, etc.. - with auxiliary proofs as needed.
+This would provide an extra point for validation, and would potentially support expression of powerful types - dependent types, behavioral equivalencies, invariants, contracts, etc.. - with abstraction and auxiliary proofs as needed.

 Non-terminating evaluation in Awelon is always an error.
 Awelon evaluation is pure, so there is no utility in divergence.
 As part of static typing, a light static termination analysis should be performed.
 Any obvious divergence should be reported as an error.

-*Aside:* A list, in Awelon, is usually heterogeneous.
-Homogeneous lists may be expressed by annotation, or by use in context of certain fold functions.
+*Note:* Heterogeneous lists are easily represented in Awelon.
+List cons cells don't necessarily need to be used for lists.
+However, a typical 'fold' or 'map' operation may constrain all elements to a common type.
+Users might benefit from distinct annotations for homogeneous vs. heterogeneous lists.

 ## Gradual Typing and Macro Evaluation